 Emerging Topics in Biomolecular Magnetic Resonance - Michael Sattler (Helmholtz Center & Technical University Munich) and Robert Tycko (NIDDK, National Institutes of Health)

-The series Emerging topics in Biomolecular Magnetic Resonance will continue on June 25th at 16:00 CEST with the following lecturers and topics:
+The series Emerging topics in Biomolecular Magnetic Resonance will continue on October 22th at 16:00CEST with the following lecturers and topics:

-The series Emerging topics in Biomolecular Magnetic Resonance will continue on June 18th at 16:00 CEST with the following lecturers and topics:
+The series Emerging topics in Biomolecular Magnetic Resonance will continue on October 8th at 16:00 CEST with the following lecturers and topics:

 Highlights of Coronavirus Structural Studies